 Since learning of the results from the water testing, SES has taken the following actions:

 - 1. Notifying parents, employees, MSDE, MDE, and the Health Department of the results. - 2.
-Posted signage reminding anyone in the building which outlets may be used for water consumption. - 3.
-The school is replacing the faucets in the kitchen and working with a company to identify the sources of lead that may be contributing to lead in the water.
+The school has shut down access to the cold water in room 210. - 3.
+All other faucets have now passed.

 NEXT STEPS